Gilaverbuch/pypekeris/README.md

 A python solver for acoustic propagation in a Pekeris waveguide.

-In a conda environment run:
+In a terminal  run:

-- conda install python
+- conda env create -f pypekeris.yml

-- conda install dask
+This command will create the pysst environment.
+Then run:

-- pip install build
+- conda activate pypekeris

 cd to the package directory and run: